 Ebooks on This Site

 Any chance of better quality cover art on the PDF editions?
 For a long time there was no PDF download option owing to the time-consuming difficulty of preparing multiple PDFs optimized for various device screen sizes and printout on US quarto or A4 paper.
 Since a few people nevertheless kept clamouring for PDFs, this format was added at the end of 2017.
-All the PDFs are quick-and-dirty "one size fits all" conversions from the Epub format using the software here: https://www.ebookconverter.com/.
+All the PDFs are "one size fits all" conversions from the Epub format using a paid-for version of the software here: https://www.ebookconverter.com/.
 Cover and interior art designed for ebook viewing doesn't look so good in PDF: sorry.
-If you want to try other conversion software, feel free – but please don't distribute the results.
+If you want to try other conversion software for your own reading convenience, feel free – but please don't distribute the results.
 The Calibre package (again, see http://calibre-ebook.com/about) can also convert ebooks to PDF, but the default settings need a lot of tweaking.

 Why no POD (print-on-demand) versions?
 There are two obstacles here, being (a) the considerable further effort of detailed digital typesetting for a decent-looking POD edition, and (b) a strong reluctance to complicate this fannish gift-culture project with the necessary payments to POD printers.
 If you want a quick and dirty printout for private use, this can easily be done from the PDF format and is also an option in the free ebook reader included in the Calibre package (yet again, see http://calibre-ebook.com/about; you may need to adjust the page margins and perhaps the print size for comfortable reading).

 Why are so many of the ebooks' download figures counted from 12 October 2017?
+At last, an easy one.
 That was the day we added a download counter to the ebooks script.
 How many millions of copies were downloaded before Big Brother began to watch will forever be a mystery.
 More recent additions are flagged with their actual release date: XXX downloads since release on 1 November 2017, and so on.

 Can I copy these ebooks to anyone or offer them on my own site?
 There is nothing to stop you – certainly no tiresome DRM protection – but please don't.
 A great deal of time and effort went into preparing these ebook editions, and they are meant to be exclusive to the TAFF site in hope of encouraging donations.
 If you want to share the fun, just recommend friends to visit the TAFF site page (or the individual preview page of any specific ebook) for their own free downloads.
 Who knows, they might even be moved to donate to the fund!